Henry Baughman Tennis Center Details

 Lindsey Wilson College has sponsored a men's and women's tennis team since 1985.
 But it wasn't until Henry Baughman came along that Blue Raider tennis teams had a first-class place to call home.

-The Baughman Tennis Complex expands the number of courts available from three to six, and it gives the Blue Raiders "a first-class tennis facilty," Baughman said at Friday's dedication ceremony.
+The Baughman Tennis Complex expanded the number of courts available from three to six, and it gives the Blue Raiders "a first-class tennis facilty," Baughman said at Friday's dedication ceremony.

-"I'm proud to have been a part of making this happen," said Baughman of Smithfield, Ky., who made the lead gift to fund the $425,000 complex.
+"I'm proud to have been a part of making this happen," said Baughman of Smithfield, Kentucky, who made the lead gift to fund the $425,000 complex.